 Welcome to my third installment in the “is this accessory compatible” series.
 Today we’re going to be looking at the Kobalt K-Rail track system.

-Kobalt is Lowe’s store brand of tools and accessories.
-It was created in 1998 to compete with Home Depot’s Husky brand and Sears’ Craftsman brand.
-Twenty year later in 2018, Lowe’s started selling the Craftsman brand after Sears sold it off.
+Kobalt is a Lowe’s store brand of tools and accessories.
+It was created in 1998 to compete with Home Depot’s Husky and Sears’ Craftsman brands.

 You can check out the other installments in my “Will this accessory work” series here: